nwcadence/java-dev-vsts/labs/Maven Package Management.md

 ## Maven Package Management with Visual Studio Team Services

 In this exercise, you are going to clone a Github repo into VSTS.
 This repo contains a class library that is used by the MyShuttle2 application.
-You will configure the build to publish the MyShuttleCalc package to a VSTS Maven repository so that it can be consumed by MyShuttle and any other applications that require the calculation code.
+You will configure the build to publish the MyShuttleCalc package to a VSTS Maven repository so that it can be consumed by MyShuttle2 and any other applications that require the calculation code.

 This exercise assumes you have completed the exercises to create a Team Project and have set up the Docker private VSTS agent.
 This exercise uses a team project named **jdev**, though your team project name may differ.